The Tasmanian devil is the world’s largest surviving carnivorous marsupial.

 Devils are widespread across Tasmania from the coast to the mountains seeking out any areas where they can hide, shelter and find food.
 These include coastal heaths, open dry sclerophyll forests and mixed sclerophyll-rainforest.

 Tasmanian Devils were once abundant on mainland Australia as evidenced by fossil remains.
-It is thought that they became extinct from the mainland about 400 years ago.
-They are widespread and common in Tasmania but are not found on Bass Strait Island, although subfossils have been found on Flinders Island.
+Reliable fossil evidence suggests they became extinct from the mainland between 3,200 and 3,500 years ago.
+They are widespread and common in Tasmania but are not currently found on the Bass Strait islands, although subfossils have been found on Flinders Island.

 Feeding and Diet